ClarissaJean/Dental-Appointment/README.md

-# BackGround of the Study
+# Background of the Study